Boarding ExperienceGrades 9-12

 Boarding and day students often form social connections and friendships, and visits can be arranged.

-Day students are invited to join the boarding community and stay overnight for academic, project-related, or social reasons.
+Upper School day students are invited to join the boarding community and stay overnight for academic, project-related, or social reasons.
 Visits are arranged according to the following procedure:

 - Day student parents request an overnight with the Huntsburg Office in writing or by email at least 24 hours in advance.